Celebrating Seniors – Dick Van Dyke is 90!

 In addition to his 1961 Tony for Bye Bye Birdie, and his 3 Emmy Awards for The Dick Van Dyke Show, Van Dyke has also won a 1964 Grammy Award for Best Album for Children (Mary Poppins), 2 more Emmy Awards, and was recognized in 2003 and 2013 for Career/Lifetime Achievement awards from the Television Critics Association and Screen Actors Guild, respectively.

 Dick Van Dyck married his second wife Arlene Silver (47 years his junior) in 2012; they had met in 2006 when he saw her backstage at a SAG awards show, an later on he hired her as a makeup artist.
-Below, Dick Van Dyke’s wedding to Arlene Silver in 2012:
+Below, highlights from Dick Van Dyke’s wedding to Arlene Silver in 2012:

 Prior to receiving his 2013 SAG Lifetime Achievement award, Van Dyke told The Telegraph that ‘My bucket list is almost empty but I want to work with either Judi Dench or Helen Mirren.’